shashank1995/cmpe202/lab4/README.md

 # Answer 2:-
-I choose Observer pattern as my pattern design.
+I choose Observer pattern as my design pattern.
 Here Seat Allocator is an observer and it is observing table as it’s subject.
+Here when status of table changes to empty, a Client may need to be notified.

 Seat allocator: Observer